Azure/azure-sdk-for-python/sdk/storage/azure-storage-blob/README.md

 3. **BlobClient** - this client represents interaction with a specific blob, although that blob need not exist yet.
 It provides blob operations to upload, download, delete, create snapshots, and list blobs, as well as specific operations per blob type.
-4. **LeaseClient** - this client represents lease interactions with a ContainerClient or BlobClient.
+4. **BlobLeaseClient** - this client represents lease interactions with a ContainerClient or BlobClient.
     It provides operations to acquire, renew, release, change, and break leases on the resources.

 #### Blob Types